Koobideh kabob is a Persian recipe featuring skewers of juicy ground lamb, beef, and onion. Make grilled meat skewers for a quick, easy meal!

 - Form the kabobs: Next, wet your hands with water or leftover onion juice and form the meat mixture around the skewer.
 This works best when the mixture is cold, so place the bowl in the refrigerator for about 20 minutes if it won’t hold it’s shape.

-- Grill the skewers: Place the kabobs on a well oiled grill and cook until browned on both sides.
+- Grill the meat: Place the skewers on a well oiled grill and cook until browned on both sides.
 These cook pretty fast, so keep a close eye on them or the meat will dry out if overcooked.

 - Rest and serve: Allow the meat to rest for a few minutes, so the juices can redistribute throughout.
 Then, add a sprinkle of sumac or a squeeze of lemon if you’d like before serving.